chadepl/punet-replication/README.md

 This repository replicates some of the results of the paper A probabilistic u-net for segmentation of ambiguous images [1].
 A write up of the replication can be found at [this link](https://docs.google.com/document/d/1P1Fcg6PXJnvt2uWD0YAyhzgBoMVvOCjDkT1a38h0EVc/edit).

+The original code can be found at [this](https://github.com/stefanknegt/Probabilistic-Unet-Pytorch) link.
+We adapted it to improve readability and also ease of use for conducting experiments and doing inference.

 ## Setup

 1. `conda create --name=punet-pytorch python=3.9`